docker-library/docs/influxdb/content.md

 If the Docker image finds any files with the extensions `.sh` or `.iql` inside of the `/docker-entrypoint-initdb.d` folder, it will execute them.
 The order they are executed in is determined by the shell.
 This is usually alphabetical order.

-### Manually Initializing the Database
+### Manually Initialize InfluxDB v1

-To manually initialize the database and exit, the `/init-influxdb.sh` script can be used directly.
-It takes the same parameters as the `influxd run` command.
-As an example:
+To manually initialize an InfluxDB v1 database, use `docker run` to call the `/init-influxdb.sh` script directly.
+The script takes the same initialization options as the `influxd run` command--for example:

 ```console
 docker run --rm \